zulip/zulip/help/configure-who-can-create-channels.md

-# Restrict stream creation
+# Restrict channel creation

 {!admin-only.md!}

-Zulip allows you to separately control [permissions](/help/roles-and-permissions) for creating [web-public](/help/public-access-option), public and private streams.
+Zulip allows you to separately control [permissions](/help/roles-and-permissions) for creating [web-public](/help/public-access-option), public and private channels.

-For corporations and other organizations with controlled access, we recommend keeping stream creation open to make it easy for users to self-organize.
+For corporations and other organizations with controlled access, we recommend keeping channel creation open to make it easy for users to self-organize.

-Only users in trusted roles (moderators and administrators) can be given permission to create web-public streams.
-This is intended [to help manage abuse](/help/public-access-option#managing-abuse) by making it hard for an attacker to host malicious content in an unadvertised web-public stream in a legitimate organization.
+Only users in trusted roles (moderators and administrators) can be given permission to create web-public channels.
+This is intended [to help manage abuse](/help/public-access-option#managing-abuse) by making it hard for an attacker to host malicious content in an unadvertised web-public channel in a legitimate organization.

-### Manage who can create streams
+### Manage who can create channels

 {start_tabs}